rahil627/experimental-game-anarchy/README.md

+W E LL COmE
+T0
+tHe SiGHT 4
-#### rathewolf's experimental game anarchy
+### rathewolf's experimental game anarchy

-is a digital anarchist diy community interested in the research and development of experimental games
+It is a digital anarchist diy community interested in the research and development of experimental games

-come 'n hang out at [the discord!](https://discord.gg/BsUq9n3)
+come 'n hang out at [the discord!](https://discord.gg/BsUq9n3)\
-if that's empty, you can read 'n contribute to [the wiki](https://github.com/Rahil627/experimental-game-anarchy/wiki)
+if that's empty, you can read 'n contribute to [the wiki](https://github.com/Rahil627/experimental-game-anarchy/wiki)\
-or maybe you want to halp build [the site](https://forest.willowolf.com)?
+if that sucks, you can halp make [the site](https://ega.rathewolf.com)?\

 #### notes
 this part of the readme serves as a simple version of GitHub's projects 'n issues.
 Start with those features off.